-Spring and summer travel planning is on the horizon and it’s time to turn your California Dreams into weekend warrior reality!
-California is the most populous state in the country and the most geographically diverse.
-Hop in the car and you can drive to any of these locales (some may take more than a weekend, if you’re driving) to explore National Parks, castles, wine country, majestic trees and mountains, desert delights and more.
-Read on for our top ten picks for California family road trips you’ve simply got to take with your kids now.
+Summer travel season is here and it’s time to turn your California Dreams into weekend warrior reality!
+We have a massive list of California road trip ideas that will have you exploring National Parks, castles, wine country, the gorgeous Highway 1 coastline, the redwoods, desert delights and more.
+Read on for our top picks for California family road trips you’ve simply got to take with your kids NOW.

 The Redwood Forest

 From the Redwood Forest. . . this land was made for you and me!
 Kids must see our most famous tree sometime before you head off to college.
 Muir Woods National Monument is one of the last old-growth redwood forests on the planet and one of the only native salmon runs in California.
 Plus, there’s more than a few opportunities for your tiny treehugger to duck into a massive tree hollow and ham it up for your Instagram feed.
 Sequoia Sempervirens are the tallest—and one of the oldest—living things on earth.
 Fun fact: the tallest tree in Muir Woods is over 250 feet and most trees are between 600 to 800 years old.
 The oldest tree is thought to be about 1,200 years young, which is merely middle-age for redwoods.
 This outing may inspire your family to take your next trip to the Gulf Stream waters and really explore our whole country.

 Find out more about visiting the redwoods with your kids in our family guide.

 Lassen Volcanic National Park